Promoted by EU40

-To kickstart the discussion, we asked Marie-Pierre Vedrenne, French Member of the European Parliament for the Renew Europe Group, member of EU40, and host of the debate titled “Extraterritorial sanctions?
-The European Response on trade and investments,” a few questions.
+We asked Marie-Pierre Vedrenne, French Member of the European Parliament for the Renew Europe Group, member of EU40, a few questions.

 Extraterritorial sanctions when intended to limit our sovereignty are a problem but not a new one for the EU and the European companies.
 However, the Commission has published last December a proposal for an anti-coercion instrument that should aim in my view to tackling extraterritorial effects of third country’s sanctions.
 Moreover, thanks to the European Parliament pressure, the European Commission has put the revision of the Blocking Statute high on its agenda, has included it in its 2022 Work Programme, and should be presented this spring.
 This is a very timely discussion and I am pleased to deeply share my points of this fight to build a more sovereign Europe.

 Economic sanctions have traditionally been used as an instrument of confrontation between state actors in international affairs.
 However, in the last year, we observed the raise of sanctions instruments not related to “traditional” conflict or warfare but rather aimed at achieving and maintaining economic and technological primacy, beyond the established scheme of international economic competition.
 Is this a concerning development in your opinion?